How the Coronavirus Is Different from the Flu, Colds And Allergies

 When to see your doctor: Call your doctor immediately after recognizing symptoms

 Typical treatment: As of now, there is no specific antiviral treatment available for COVID-19, but some over-the-counter and prescription medications can help alleviate symptoms and control complications.
 The approach your doctor takes will probably depend on the severity of your case and whether you have chronic conditions.

 About 80 percent of people have a mild case and just need a couple of weeks of rest, fluids and over-the-counter medications to recover.
 However, if you’re having breathing difficulties, your doctor may admit you to the hospital for testing, monitoring and treatment plan.

 Vaccine: Vaccines are under development but unavailable.

 Lower your risk: Keep your washing your hands, practice social distancing, cover coughs and sneezes with a tissue, avoid touching your eyes, nose or mouth with unwashed hands, disinfect surfaces frequently touched by people — when indoors in public or unable to social distance, wear a mask.

-Symptoms: Fever, cough, sore throat, runny/stuffy nose, body aches, headaches, fatigue
+Symptoms: Fever, cough, sore throat, runny or stuffy nose, body aches, headaches, fatigue

 When to see your doctor: If you’re at low risk for developing complications such as pneumonia, bronchitis and sinus infections, use your discretion.
 Some people can recover with home care, while others benefit from medications to help control symptoms.